 The Settle-Carlisle Railway crosses Ribblehead Viaduct on twenty-four stone arches, each forty-five feet high, built by Victorian navvies who lived in shanty towns and died in numbers that would shut down a modern construction project.
 The line survives because campaigners fought British Rail's attempt to close it in the 1980s.
 Now it carries passengers through some of the most dramatic landscape in England.

 Horton-in-Ribblesdale is the starting point for the Three Peaks Challenge—climbing Pen-y-ghent, Whernside, and Ingleborough in twelve hours.
 In winter, this is attempted only by the experienced and the foolish.
 The local mountain rescue team averages one callout per week between November and March.
 If you attempt this without proper equipment, you are contributing to their overtime.
+The Pen-y-ghent Café at the trailhead (BD24 0HE) opens at 7 AM for the sanity-check coffee you'll need before deciding whether to turn back.

 The North York Moors: Heather and History